Making grass in Bryce

 Spiked terrain method

 This last method is one of the oldest ones used.
-You basically create a second terrain beneath the main one and grow spikes on it in the terrain editor.
+You basically create a second terrain underneath the main one and grow spikes on it in the terrain editor.
 The spikes poke through your first terrain.
 You can then use one of the grass textures on them.
 Using high terrain resolution (1024 and up), you are able to get very fine grass.
 Here is a tutorial detailing this technique.

 This technique works well for distant trees.
 I never used it for grass because it is not very realistic: the strands are all straight and their color is a uniform green.
 I used it on my Moraine Lake image to make pine trees on the mountainside.